 Unlike humans, horses have heavy bodies and light leg bones.
 This is the way we've developed many breeds, especially the Thoroughbreds.
 When bones break, they may often shatter.
 And it's almost impossible to surgically reconstruct the fractured leg.

-While humans have some large muscles and a bit of tissue below the knee that helps stabilize a broken bone, along with your cast, a horse has no muscle or any other tissue besides tendons and ligaments below the knee.
+While humans have some large muscles and a bit of tissue below the knee that helps to stabilize a broken bone, along with a cast, a horse has very little muscle and hardly any other tissue besides tendons, ligaments, blood vessels, and some nerves below the knee.

-Over half of the horse's weight is borne on the front legs, so those bones and joints, in particular, take a lot of abuse.
-Even if a horse's bones are healing, other complications can set in, such as static laminitis, making it difficult for the horse to fully recover without living a life of unsoundness and pain.
+Over half of the horse's weight is borne on the front legs, so those bones and joints, in particular, endure a lot of stress.
+Even if a horse's bones are healing, other complications can set in, such as static laminitis, making it difficult for the horse to fully recover without ongoing severe pain.

 Fractures That Can and Can’t Be Repaired

 The less complicated the fracture, the more likely the horse will recover.
-Greenstick and stress fractures are incomplete fractures, and these can be treated successfully.
+Greenstick and stress fractures are incomplete fractures, and these can usually be treated successfully.
 Simple fractures, where there is one clean break, are more likely to heal successfully than shattered bones (or comminuted fractures).